-Sadly, his wife had passed away almost 2 years prior, leaving the grieving 80-year-old widower to manage the large colony alone while dealing with his loss.
-Doing the best that he could over the years, he finally admitted that the cat population was too overwhelming to manage.
+Sadly, his wife had passed away almost 2 years prior.
+This left the grieving 80-year-old widower to manage the large colony alone.
+All while dealing with his loss.
+He did the best that he could over the years.
+But he finally admitted that the cat population was too overwhelming to manage.

 Unfortunately, during that time, the home fell into ruin.
 Water and electricity were turned off, yet the man couldn’t part with the property or it’s felines.
 Quietly he suffered for years trying to maintain an existence.